Istjustaname/heroku-buildpack-polymer-node/README.md

-# Heroku Buildpack for Polymer 2
+# Heroku Buildpack for a Polymer 2 project hosted with PHP